storj/docs/app/learn/tutorials/quickstart-uplink-cli/generate-access-grants-and-tokens/generate-a-token/page.md

 8\.
 Generate the Access Grant by running `uplink access restrict` with no restrictions.

 {% callout type="info"  %}
-&#x20;If you chose an access name, you'll need to specify it in the following command as `--access=name`
+If you chose an access name, you'll need to specify it in the following command as `--access=name`
 {% /callout %}

 {% code-group %}